BillClintonAglomasa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 8. 8-print_diagsums.c
 A C function that prints the sum of the two diagonals of a square matrix of integers.

-9. 100-rot13.c
+9. 100-set_string.c
-A C function that encodes a string using rot13.
+A C function that sets the value of a pointer to a char.

-10. 101-print_number.c
+10. 101-crackme_password.c
-A C function that prints an integer.

-11. 102-magic.c
-A C code in which I add a line of code so that the progrma prints a[2] = 98, followed by a newline.
+A file that contains password to the crackme executable.

-12. 103-infinite_add.c
+12. main.h
-A C function that adds two numbers.
+A header file with the function prototype.

-13. 104-print_buffer.c
+13. *-main.c
-A C function that prints a buffer.
+C files containing codes that run the individual functions.